 Treat customers as partners, not just payers.

-• Use CRM to track interactions and history.
+- Use CRM to track interactions and history.

-• Send personalized notes, calls, or social media engagement.
+- Send personalized notes, calls, or social media engagement.

-• Assign a dedicated contact who understands their business.
+- Assign a dedicated contact who understands their business.

 Question: When did you last thank a client for on-time payment?

-4. Send Timely, Automated Reminders
+4. Send Timely, Automated Reminders to Get Paid On Time

-• Schedule: 7-10 days before due, on due date, then 3/7/14 days after.
+- Schedule reminders: 7-10 days before due, on the due date, then 3, 7, and 14 days after.

-• Automate via accounting software to save time and reduce errors.
+- Automate via accounting software to save time and reduce errors.

-Stat boost: Automation cuts bad debt by 10-15% and speeds payments (ResolvePay & 2025 insights).
+Stat boost: Automation cuts bad debt by 10-15% and helps businesses get paid faster (ResolvePay & 2025 insights).

-Pro tip: Personalize: “Hi [Name], gentle nudge—Invoice #123 due soon!”
+Pro tip: Personalize each reminder: “Hi [Name], gentle nudge—Invoice #123 due soon!”

 5. Act Fast on Overdue Payments

-• Escalate professionally; keep detailed records.
+- Escalate professionally; keep detailed records of every touchpoint.

-2025 Reality: 43-44% of B2B invoices overdue; average wait ~43 days in some reports (Atradius & CashinUSA).
+2025 Reality: 43-44% of B2B invoices are overdue, with the average wait around 43 days in some reports (Atradius & CashinUSA).

-6. Customize Communication & Stay Professional
+6. Customize Communication and Stay Professional

-• Segment: High-risk needs frequent touch; loyal clients get light reminders.
+- Segment customers: high-risk accounts need frequent touch; loyal clients get light reminders.

-• Remain empathetic, calm, and professional.
+- Always remain empathetic, calm, and professional.

 Professionalism preserves relationships and drives results.

-7. Offer Flexible Payment Options
+7. Offer Flexible Payment Options to Get Paid Sooner

 Data point: Flexibility increases repayment by 15%+ (Experian trends).